 Alex Killick and Sharon Green are not only experienced people professionals, but also co-founders of the movement Be The Ripple.
 Their mission is "to create a ripple effect of kindness that will operate collaboratively across sectors to pool resources, share ideas, share what works with regard to kindness in practice and develop strategies that are effective and can be shared.
 Professionals inspiring other professionals and acting as a catalyst for positive change to our working world."

 Sharon Green is a Chartered Fellow CIPD (the UK professional body for people professions), has an MA (Human Resource Management), and a Post Grad Dip. in Health Education & Promotion.
-Sharon works with clients from start-ups to global corporates and specializes in people change projects, from large-scale transformations to smaller-scale change initiatives with a focus on technology, the employee experience and comms, and engagement skills.
-Alex Killick is the Director of Leading Kind, where he as a culture consultant helps organizations improve their outcomes through building kinder workplaces.
+Sharon works with clients from start-ups to global corporates and specialises in people change projects, from large-scale transformations to smaller-scale change initiatives with a focus on technology, the employee experience and comms, and engagement skills.
+Alex Killick is the Director of Leading Kind, where he as a culture consultant helps organisations improve their outcomes through building kinder workplaces.
 He is a co-author of the Little Book of Kindness and is working on a Ph.D. where his focus is Kindness in the workplace.

 Building kind workplaces